gradle/gradle/design-docs/component-metadata.md

 - Add new method `ComponentMetadataHandler.all(Object)`
 - Deprecate `ComponentMetadataHandler.eachComponent()` methods, replacing them with `ComponentMetadataHandler.all()`
     - Update samples, Userguide, release notes etc.

+### Open issues

+- DSL decoration should add Action and Closure overloads for a method that accepts a rule source.
+- Should accept untyped subject parameter in rule closure?
+- `ComponentMetadataDetails` extends `ComponentMetadata`, which means that `ComponentMetadata` is not immutable.
+Might not be a problem.

 ## Story: Build reports reasons for failure to resolve due to custom component selection rules